-In accordance with U.S. generally accepted accounting principles (GAAP), we performed an assessment of recoverability on our software development costs, which is impacted by estimates and assumptions of future revenue and expenses for these products, as well as other factors such as changes in product technologies.
-We determined that the amount of the estimated undiscounted cash flows is greater than the asset carrying value, and there were no impairment triggers during the years ended December 2022 or 2021.
+In accordance with GAAP, we performed an assessment of recoverability on our software development costs, which is impacted by estimates and assumptions of future revenue and expenses for these products, as well as other factors such as changes in product technologies.
+We determined that the amount of the estimated undiscounted cash flows is greater than the asset carrying value, and there were no impairment triggers as of December 31, 2023.

-8. WARRANTIES
+9. WARRANTIES